cobanov/python-and-ml-education/README.md

 - 8.5 Makine Öğrenmesi Araçları

-- 8.6 Makine Öğrenmesi Metodları
+# 9. Makine Öğrenmesi Metodları

+- 9.1 Regresyon Nedir?

-	- Lojistik Regresyon
+- 9.2 Lineer Regresyon
-	- Lineer Regresyon
+	- Basit Lineer Regresyon
+	- İçeri Aktarma

+- 9.3 Lojistik Regresyon
+	- asd
+	- asd

+- 9.4 Karar Ağaçları
+	- Karar Ağaçları Nedir?
+	- Terminoloji
+	- Karar Ağaçlarınon Avantajları
+	- Karar Ağaçlarınon Dezvantajları
-	- Karar Ağaçları
+	- Karar Ağaçları Egzersizi

 # Workshop